cloudflare/cloudflare-docs/content/workers/learning/advanced-kv-guide.md

 # Best Practices for Workers KV

 This guide provides best practices for optimizing Workers KV latency as well as covering advanced tricks that our customers sometimes employ for their problem domain, including:

-* Reducing TTFB latency through the [`cacheTtl`](/workers/runtime-apis/kv/#cache-ttl) parameter without sacrificing consistency latency.
+- Reducing TTFB latency through the [`cacheTtl`](/workers/runtime-apis/kv/#cache-ttl) parameter without sacrificing consistency latency.
-* Avoiding the use of redundant caching layers.
+- Avoiding the use of redundant caching layers.
-* Using Workers KV's [bindings API](/workers/runtime-apis/kv/) instead of the administrative REST API for user-facing workloads.
+- Using Workers KV's [bindings API](/workers/runtime-apis/kv/) instead of the administrative REST API for user-facing workloads.
-* Ensuring correctness when you have concurrent writes to manage.
+- Ensuring correctness when you have concurrent writes to manage.
-* How to get early access to get sub 1 minute consistency latency.
-* Guidance on subtleties that crop up that make it hard to synthetically test Workers KV performance as a proxy to predict production performance.
+- Guidance on subtleties that crop up that make it hard to synthetically test Workers KV performance as a proxy to predict production performance.
-* Improving your observability of KV performance.
+- Improving your observability of KV performance.

-As background, it's best to review [how KV works](/workers/learning/how-kv-works.md) before reading this document.
+As background, it's best to review [how KV works](/workers/learning/how-kv-works) before reading this document.

 # Performance optimizations